hyeok55/solution_challenge_2024/README.md

 ## The main issues we face include:

-1.Growth Drug Population: Worldwide, the number of people taking drugs, including youth, is increasing, a sign that the drug problem is reaching a serious level.
+1. Growth Drug Population: Worldwide, the number of people taking drugs, including youth, is increasing, a sign that the drug problem is reaching a serious level.

 2. Lack of education on the dangers of drugs: With insufficient education on the dangers of drugs, many people are not aware of the serious side effects and dangers of drugs.